-In the UK, the average cost of gastric band surgery is between £7,000 and £8,000.
-However, certain clinics and private medical firms do offer deals and offers and some UK companies offer a more affordable service, with the cheapest treatment costing an average of £4,895.
+In the UK, the average cost of gastric band surgery is between £4,995 and £9,000.
+However, certain clinics and private medical firms do offer deals and offers and some UK companies offer a more affordable service.
 Numerous hospitals also offer payment plans, where (if you qualify) a customer can pay for their surgery in monthly installments.

 Fancy finding out more about gastric band surgery and comparing prices from some of the UK's top weight loss clinics?
 Fill in a few details at the top of the page or talk to us directly on 020 7424 3130 to compare quotes for free and find the perfect weight loss package for you.

 A gastric band, also known as a laparoscopic adjustable gastric band or lap band, is an inflatable device made of silicone that is placed around the higher portion of the stomach to help treat obesity.
 Gastric band treatment can help aide weight loss if you are very overweight (also known as morbidly obese).
 This can be determined through a very simple BMI (Body Mass Index) calculation.

 The band itself is an inflatable circular tube which a surgeon ties round the top of the stomach to create a smaller pouch which can typically hold around 4-8 ounces of food in each meal.
 The band can be inflated and deflated as necessary using a small access port placed just under the patient's skin.

 Essentially, this helps to manage the patient's weight by restricting the amount of food they can physically consume as it takes a long time for the food to move from the pouch to the lower part of the stomach.